 OAK airport has two passenger terminals: Terminal 1 and Terminal 2.
 Both terminals are connected to each other and passengers don’t have to re-enter the security check.

-Terminal 1: Serves Allegiant Air, Alaska Airlines, Azores Airlines, American Airlines, Delta AirLines, Hawaiian Airlines, Norwegian Air Shuttle, JetBlue, Spirit Airlines and Volaris.
+Serves Allegiant Air, Alaska Airlines, American Airlines, Delta AirLines, Hawaiian Airlines, Norwegian Air Shuttle, JetBlue, Spirit Airlines, SATA and Volaris.
 The Level 2 has gates 1-17 (gate 1 and gate 3 are international gates and gates 1-17 are connected with T2 by - 20).
 T1 has a passenger transit area, lounge and the Lost and Found station.
 It also offers food & drink restaurants and shops.

 Address: 1 Airport Dr, Oakland, CA 94621, U.S.